FLG in 3d Fall Format and Rules

 High School and Youth will play by NCAA Rules.
 Also, no zone defenses are allowed in the boys tournament.

-Teams who withdraw from the tournament prior to October 1, 2017 will be given a full refund minus their deposit.
-Teams withdrawing after October 1, 2017 are not eligible for any refund.
+Teams who withdraw from the tournament prior to October 1, 2018 will be given a refund minus their deposit.
+Teams withdrawing after October 1, 2018 are not eligible for any refund.

 The Tournament Directors of the FLG in 3d Fall Shootout reserve the right to cancel, shorten, or reschedule tournament games due to inclement weather, poor field conditions, or player / spectator safety concerns and considerations.
 No refunds will be granted if these actions are necessary after the start of the tournament.
 If these actions are taken before the start of the tournament then teams will be refunded minus their deposit.
 Tournament Directors and their representatives will communicate game changes.
 Schedule changes will be available at the Headquarters Tent and on Tourney Machine.